-- ☐ Course specific policies: List/highlight any specific policies relevant to your course; with highlighted suggestions below. - Clear Professor Expectations: The syllabi should clearly describe the professor's expectations of students.
-For example, what expectations do you have for class participation,, netiquette, class attendance and/or participation, working in groups, etc. Suggested content and wording can be found at the Pew FTLC Syllabus Statement Examples website.
-Statements include language around topics such as caring for students, financial hardship, inclusive equitable learning environment, mental health, synchronous class session privacy, use of respondus lockdown browser/monitor, etc. - Final Exams (December 11-15, 2023): As outlined in Shared Governance Policies (SG 3.04.F), instructors are expected to provide a culminating experience for each course during Examination Week.
+- □ Course specific policies: List/highlight any specific policies relevant to your course; with highlighted suggestions below. - Clear Professor Expectations: The syllabi should clearly describe the professor's expectations of students.
+For example, what expectations do you have for class participation, netiquette, class attendance and/or participation, working in groups, etc. Suggested content and wording can be found at the Pew FTLC Syllabus Statement Examples website.
+Statements include language around topics such as caring for students, financial hardship, inclusive equitable learning environment, mental health, synchronous class session privacy, use of respondus lockdown browser/monitor, etc. - Final Exams (April 22-26): As outlined in Shared Governance Policies(SG 3.04.F), instructors are expected to provide a culminating experience for each course during Examination Week.
 This experience should occur at the special time scheduled during Examination Week, which can be found on the Registrar's site.
 (Any exceptions must be approved by the appropriate academic dean.)
 Final examinations should be given during the scheduled exam time unless that time is being used for another activity, such as presentations.

 - Class Attendance Policy (link): Clearly state any class attendance policies you have.
 Your policy should be in line with the university policy.
 As stated in the university policy "faculty members will make reasonable accommodations for students when an absence is excused."
-Such accommodations would depend on the course. - Contingency Plan: Faculty Absences/Switching to Remote Format: Communicate clearly in your syllabus about what to expect if you are absent or the university transitions to remote status and outline procedures/expectations.
+Such accommodations would depend on the course. - Contingency Plan:Faculty Absences/Switching to Remote Format: Communicate clearly in your syllabus about what to expect if you are absent or the university transitions to remote status and outline procedures/expectations.

 I haven't seen a policy about faculty absences, beyond the general policy.
-Academic continuity is a high priority and as a department we want to minimize further disruptions to students' learning.
+Academic continuity is a high priority and as a department we want to minimize disruptions to students' learning.
 Have plans in place ahead of time for what students will do if you need to be absent -- and include information in your syllabus.
 You might plan to meet your class via Zoom during the scheduled class period.
-Other options include, an assignment for students to do in lieu of class or asynchronous activities for students to participate in.
+Or, another option includes an assignment for students to do in lieu of class such as an asynchronous activity.

-One of university's operational status categories includes "remote" (SLT6.3), which says in part "Remote: The most common reason to shift to remote status would be for weather related reasons.
+One of the university's operational status categories includes "remote" (SLT6.3), which says in part "Remote: The most common reason to shift to remote status would be for weather related reasons.
 Classes will shift to remote delivery whenever feasible.
 Classes that cannot be delivered remotely will not be held."
-Essentially, this means that instead of canceling classes, the university would request classes are held remotely.
+The Provost's Office gives guidelines (link) "Depending on timing of the announcement and appropriateness for the course, class should be conducted in a manner appropriate for the circumstances (e.g. synchronous online, asynchronous online, etc.).
+Faculty will communicate to students the expectations for courses during the remote status timeframe.
+Students are expected to meet course expectations during this time."
 Include relevant information for how students would participate/access class if we need to go "remote" for any reason.
 University guidelines for course delivery can be found here.
-You may include minimum technology requirements for online/hybrid courses as part of the required materials for your F2F course so you have the flexibility to implement a contingency plan if for some reason you need to transition to a remote (online) delivery.
+You may include minimum technology requirements for online/hybrid courses as part of the required materials for your F2F course so you have the flexibility to implement a contingency plan if for some reason you need to transition to a remote (synchronous online) delivery.
 However, please do not require more than the minimum requirement and make it clear what is required in your required resources/materials section of the syllabus.